 The Mental Health Act, according to Institute of Human Behaviour and Applied Sciences (IHBAS) Director Dr Nimesh G Desai, is “aspirational, but partly unrealistic” as though the law makes access to treatment a “right” for mentally ill people, “delivering it is a challenge”.
 The IHBAS is the only Government mental health hospital in the national capital.

-Experts opine that social stigma attached to mental health is the biggest challenge in the fight against depression.
+Experts opine that social stigma attached to mental health care in India is the biggest challenge in the fight against depression.
 In majority of the cases, even if a person is aware that there are some psychological issues which need to be addressed, the social stigma surrounding the disorder makes it difficult for that person to seek psychiatric help and sweeping the issue under the carpet seems a more feasible option.

 Even more frightening is the Central Government’s admission in the Lok Sabha about the abysmal shortage of psychiatrists in India.
 According to the Ministry of Union Health and Family Welfare, there are only 3,827 psychiatrists in the country against the required number of 13,500.
 Also, there are less than 900 psychiatric social workers and 1,500 psychiatric nurses against the 37,000 and 1,500 needed.

 This gap, according to Dr Kersi Chavda, Consultant Psychiatrist of Mumbai-based PD Hinduja National Hospital and Medical Research Centre, is due to the fact that not many seats for post graduation in psychiatry are available in medical or teaching colleges in India.
 Additionally, bureaucracy and regulatory hurdles are making it difficult for the system to deliver, opines Desai in an interview to Sunday Guardian.
 Citing an example, he says while IHBAS currently produces eight MDs annually, it can easily produce 15-20 MDs a year.